AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ### 1.2 Project Scope

 The project scopes are divided into three parts and summarized below.
-* Design the micro-scale rendering plant based on research and current exist large-scale plant.
+* Design the micro-scale rendering plant based on research.
 * Use CAD software to draw the schematic drawing of the designed micro-processing rendering plant.
 * Use FEA software to simulate the working process of the plant and make sure the designed plant can technically work properly and meet the stakeholder requirements.
 * Conduct economic analysis to calculate the budget for building a prototype plant.